PLSysSec/cse291-fall16/content/assignments/hails.md

    case.
 Can you think of a way of addressing leaks due to untrusted HTML using a server-side only solution? (_Hint:_ you may want to look at the resin assignment for inspiration.)
 Bonus: What about untrusted JavaScript?

+3. Why did Hails eventually move from policies as pure functions (`Document -> Label`) to side-effecting ones (`Document -> LIO Label`)?
+What is a negative trade-offs due to this?